Cleantech Programs and Advisory

 “Our entire Sales team subscribes to YUNEV’s weekly newsletter to monitor key industry developments and gain a better understanding of market signals and trends.
 We review the prior week’s news report during our weekly sales team call because it gives us a competitive advantage at finding new customers and application platforms.”

-Head of Sales & BD, leading NA battery systems integrator
+- Head of Sales, leading NA battery systems integrator

-“YUNEV recommended a major paradigm shift in our production and supply chain strategy after evaluating our technology readiness and supply chain relationships.
-YUNEV’s approach helped us unlock $100M+ in supplier co-investment.
+“YUNEV recommended a major paradigm shift in our production and supply chain strategy after evaluating our technology readiness and supplier relationships.
+Their approach helped unlock $100M+ in supplier co-investment.

-They also taught us how to introduce and move our disruptive powertrain technology through the OEM’s gated NPD process.
-We achieved ~400X ROI on YUNEV’s engagement while accelerating down the critical path to market.”
+They also showed us how to move our disruptive powertrain technology through the OEM’s gated NPD process.
+We achieved ~400X ROI on the engagement while accelerating our critical path to market.”

-If there is a clear fit, the next step is typically a well-bounded assessment focused on readiness, execution risk, or a specific inflection point.
+If there is a clear fit, the next step is typically a focused engagement to clarify execution risk, align key decisions, and define a practical path forward at a critical inflection point.

-If not, the conversation ends for now — often with a clearer sense of timing or what to watch for as the situation evolves.
+If not, the conversation ends for now — often with a clearer sense of timing or what to watch for as your situation evolves.

 Either outcome is a useful one.